kursad-k/obsidian-openasmd/README.md

 Otherwise head to Settings, third-party plugins, make sure safe mode is off and enable the plugin from there.

-## Security
-> Third-party plugins can access files on your computer, connect to the internet, and even install additional programs.

-The source code of this plugin is available on GitHub for you to audit yourself, but installing plugins into Obsidian is currently a matter of trust.

-I can assure you here that I do nothing to collect your data, send information to the internet or otherwise do anything nefarious with your system.
-However, be aware that I *could*, and you only have my word that I don't.

 ## Development